AYKUTCOTUR/Phoenix-Net-Generator/README.md

 - UI improvements
 - documentation improvements

+---

 ## Security and Safety

 Phoenix modifies schematic documents by creating Altium schematic primitives.

-Test new releases on a copy of your project and review generated labels before relying on them.
+Test new releases on a copy of your project or under version control, and review generated Net Labels before relying on them in production designs.

 Please see **[SECURITY.md](SECURITY.md)** for vulnerability reporting.

+---

 ## Author